linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 | `proxy_protocol=true` | Request to enable the PROXY protocol so that the reverse proxy will get the originating IP address from the proxy device. |

     {{< note >}}
-If you want to remove a proxy device, you can use `lxc config device remove`.
-If you want to remove the device above called `myport80` you would do it by running the following command:
+If you want to remove a proxy device, use `lxc config device remove`.
+If you want to remove the above device `myport80`, run the following command:

     lxc config device remove proxy myport80